Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPalette-ColorRole-ToolTipText-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 19
-    :digest: fb23d1b12db1df42c28ac017b74537a9
+    :digest: 65b2d1f1f9b07c5a224bc8fe4851ad41

-Used as the foreground color for QToolTip and QWhatsThis.
+Used as the foreground color for :sip:ref:`~PyQt6.QtWidgets.QToolTip` and :sip:ref:`~PyQt6.QtWidgets.QWhatsThis`.
 Tool tips use the Inactive color group of :sip:ref:`~PyQt6.QtGui.QPalette`, because tool tips are not active windows.